A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Coverings by Isometric Subtrees

-The subsets $V_t$ are called the \emph{bags} of the tree-decomposition $(T,\mathcal V)$, and the tree $T$ is called the \emph{decomposition tree}.
-The \emph{width} of a tree-decomposition is the maximum size of a bag minus $1$.
-The \emph{treewidth} of a graph $G$, denoted $\tw(G)$ is defined as the minimum possible width of a tree-decomposition of $G$.
-Note that path-decompositions of $G$ correspond exactly to the tree-decompositions of $G$ whose decomposition tree is a path.
+The subsets $V_t$ are called the \emph{bags} of the tree decomposition $(T,\mathcal V)$, and the tree $T$ is called the \emph{decomposition tree}.
+The \emph{width} of a tree decomposition is the maximum size of a bag minus $1$.
+The \emph{treewidth} of a graph $G$, denoted $\tw(G)$ is defined as the minimum possible width of a tree decomposition of $G$.
+Note that path decompositions of $G$ correspond exactly to the tree decompositions of $G$ whose decomposition tree is a path.
 In particular, we have in general $\tw(G)\leq \pw(G)$.

 Recall that a graph $G$ is \emph{$2$-connected} if it is connected of order at least $3$, and has no \emph{cutvertex}, that is, no vertex $v$ such that $G-v$ is not connected anymore.
 The \emph{blocks} of $G$ are the inclusion-wise maximal sets of vertices $X\subseteq V(G)$ such that $G[X]$ is connected and has no cutvertex\footnote{Note that here, blocks are not necessarily $2$-connected, as we allow them to have order less than $3$.}.
 The following is a well-known and easy fact.